mateuszmichna/My-cypress-suite/README.md

 ## Prerequisites

 The only requirement for this project is to have Node.js version 14 installed on your machine.
-Refer to the .node-version file for the exact version.

 ## Commands
 - `npm run cy:open` - opens Cypress UI